pschool-in/curriculum/content/grammar/pronoun/pronoun-selectWord.md

 I love *myself*.
 Harish lives in a big house by *himself*.
 I don't like eating by *myself*.
-Lets complete this work *ourselves*.
+Let's complete this work *ourselves*.
-The AC turned-off by *itself*.
+The AC turned off by *itself*.
-We will build the tree house by *ourselves*.
+We will build the treehouse by *ourselves*.
 ```

 ```